-This year we’re celebrating the 500th birthday of the Reformation.
-This “birthday” places the birth of the Reformation on October 31st, 1517 — the date Martin Luther is said to have nailed his 95 Theses to the door of the Castle Church in Wittenberg.
+October 31st, 1517 is the date Martin Luther is alleged to have nailed his 95 Theses to the door of the Castle Church in Wittenberg.
 One might quibble about the dating.
 The Reformation can’t really be compared to a baby being born.
 There were a string of events and historical processes that contributed to the movement, and some of these predated 1517.
 But, for the sake of convenience, we can run with the 1517 date and celebrate God’s goodness in bringing his Church back to the gospel.
-Over the coming months, I hope to have a number of Reformation-related posts.

-I want to begin today with considering the question: what caused the Reformation?
+Let’s consider an important question: what caused the Reformation?
 Someone might say, “It’s obvious: God caused the Reformation.”
-As true as that is, it is not a very helpful answer.
+As true as that is, it’s not a helpful answer.
 We know that God uses various means to accomplish his purposes.
 So, what means did God use to bring about the Reformation?

 When it comes to such questions, historians sometimes refer to sufficient and necessary causes (or conditions).
 Sufficient causes produce the event.
 They inevitably cause the event to occur.
 Necessary causes are things that had to be present in order for the event to occur, but by themselves don’t produce the event.
 The illustration often used is of matches and fire.
 What caused the fire?
 The necessary causes would be the presence of the match and the presence of a surface on which to strike the match.
 The sufficient cause would be a person taking the match and actually striking it.
 I want to focus on three necessary causes of the Reformation.
 These were things that had to be present before the Reformation could really ignite and set Europe aflame with gospel renewal.